ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ## Highlights

+- KDE and GNOME Integration
 - `elektrad` rewritten in Go

+### KDE Integration

+We created a [fork](https://github.com/ElektraInitiative/kconfig) of [KDE's](https://kde.org/) `KConfig` configuration system and patched it to use libelektra.
+Additionally, a new Elektra plugin called `kconfig` was added which can read and write KDE's kconfig ini files. _(Dardan Haxhimustafa)_ and _(Felix Resch)_

-- KDE and GNOME Integration
+### GNOME Integration

-- Bugfixes and Documentation Improvements
+We continued work on Elektra's bindings for [GNOME GSettings](https://developer.gnome.org/gio/stable/GSettings.html).
+Our implementation should be able to replace the widely used [dconf](https://wiki.gnome.org/Projects/dconf) backend.
+Elektra's `gsettings` bindings are not yet ready for production use, but they are already able to replace dconf for a complete GNOME session without problems.
+We are still lacking proper dbus integration for change notifications. _(Gabriel Rauter)_ and _(Mihael Pranjić)_

 ### `elektrad` rewritten in Go

 [elektrad](https://www.libelektra.org/tools/elektrad) provides an HTTP API to access Elektra remotely. `elektrad` is now completely rewritten in Go, which drastically improves the performance by leveraging the new [go-elektra](https://github.com/ElektraInitiative/go-elektra/) bindings instead of calling the `kdb` command-line tool on every request.
 The new Elektrad creates a session per user to reuse the same kdb handle for better performance. _(Raphael Gruber)_

-### KDE and GNOME Integration

-We are working on integrating Elektra into [KDE](https://kde.org/) and [GNOME](https://www.gnome.org/).

-A new Elektra plugin called `kconfig` was added which can read and write KDE's kconfig ini files.
-Additionally we are working on a [fork](https://github.com/ElektraInitiative/kconfig) of KDE's `KConfig` configuration system and patching it to use libelektra. _(Dardan Haxhimustafa)_ and _(Felix Resch)_

-We continued work on Elektra's bindings for GNOME [GSettings](https://developer.gnome.org/gio/stable/GSettings.html).
-We aim to create a drop-in replacement for the [dconf](https://wiki.gnome.org/Projects/dconf) GSettings backend. _(Gabriel Rauter)_ and _(Mihael Pranjić)_

-### Bugfixes and Documentation Improvements

-This Elektra release brings many bugfixes and documentation improvements.
-We updated and improved the stability of our test infrastructure.
-Continue reading for the full list of improvements we have made.

 ## Plugins